 As Gary Francione says: "if we all went vegan because we cared morally about nonhumans, that would necessarily translate into methods of crop production that would be more mindful of incidental and unintended deaths."
 (See in comments here.)

 Vegans avoid directly consuming animal products, avoid products tested on animals and check that animal products were not used in the production process after harvest.
 In general, they currently do not insist on absolutely no animal use before harvest.
 This is because, at the moment, it is not practicable to avoid all harm occurring before harvest and still provide enough plant food for all.
-However, vegans will avoid cases where the harm caused to animals before harvest is well publicised or widespread, such as harm caused to orangutans due to palm oil plantations and the integral use of animals on traditional biodynamic farms.
+However, many vegans will avoid cases where the harm caused to animals before harvest is well publicised or widespread, such as harm caused to orangutans due to palm oil plantations and the integral use of animals on traditional biodynamic farms.

 In the future, when veganic methods of agriculture become more widespread, vegans will begin to insist on food grown using farming techniques that cause as little harm to animals as possible.